France sees red over Trump wine tax threat, cheaper vintages seen worst hit

 His cabinet colleague, junior tech minister Cedric O, tweeted: “Looks like president Trump doesn’t know much about wine.
 Nor about the principles of international law.”

-Trump’s threat is a headache for Macron ahead of a summit of G7 leaders in Biarritz next month and comes after France’s parliament approved legislation designed at making tech companies such as Google, Amazon and Facebook pay more tax.
+Trump’s threat is a headache for Macron ahead of a summit of G7 leaders in Biarritz next month and comes after France’s parliament approved legislation designed at making tech companies such as Google (GOOGL.O), Amazon (AMZN.O) and Facebook (FB.O) pay more tax.

 The so-called “GAFAs”, as they are known in France, are often accused of unfairly competing with local businesses by booking profits in low-tax countries like Ireland, no matter where the revenue originates.